Skip to main content

 -Finger Painting: You can finger paint with real finger paints, or any washable nontoxic paints.
 You can even finger paint with pudding or mud!
 Or you can try making your own finger paints with cornstarch, water, and food coloring with this simple recipe from Learning 4 Kids: Homemade Edible Finger Paint

 -Play with Oobleck: Mix two parts cornstarch to one part water in a bowl with a little food coloring.
-The result is soooooo neat if you've never tried it!
+The result is soooooo neat!

 Crafts